AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex6.md

 ![RTCDP](./images/exclatcrxtdtlnext.png)

-You're now in the Visual Experience Composer, and should see the Platform Demo-website with the Brand that you already selected.
+You're now in the Visual Experience Composer, and should see the Platform Demo website with the Brand that you already selected.

 ![RTCDP](./images/exclatvec.png)